Last Updated on

 Web developers don’t really get along with spreadsheets.
 Now, they no longer have to, for there are far sexier ways to chart data.
 Yes, the necessary evil that was the static Excel chart isn’t the only option any more.

-There are many things to consider when choosing the right charting tool for your project.
-In this article, I’ll be giving you a direct rundown of 12 of the best charting tools for web developers to help you stop struggling against data and start graphing.
+There are many things to consider when choosing the right data visualization or charting tool for your project.
+In this article, I’ll be giving you a direct rundown of 12 of the best data visualization tools for web developers to help you stop struggling against data and start graphing.

 If you’re looking for advanced customization and more charts than Google’s native 18, below a—re some better options with more types and features.